 Each phase is fueled by hormones – four in particular.
-In the early stages of your cycle, it is a hormone known as the follicle-stimulating hormone (FHS) that tells your ovaries to prepare and produce the egg-containing follicles.
+In the early stages of your cycle, a hormone known as the follicle-stimulating hormone (FSH) tells your ovaries to prepare and produce the egg-containing follicles.
 These follicles then produce the second hormone, estrogen, which rebuilds the lining of the uterus.
 Once the follicles are big enough and produce enough estrogen, the third hormone – luteinizing hormone (LH) – is produced.
 This releases the egg which causes ovulation.
 In this final phase, the follicle that contained the egg begins to produce the fourth hormone, progesterone.
 It is progesterone that helps prepare your uterus for a possible pregnancy.

-Early follicular phase
+Exercise during early follicular phase

-Mid follicular phase
+Exercise during mid follicular phase

 As the follicular phase progresses, estrogen starts to rise.
 This is when your energy levels may start to pick up and some find a higher pain tolerance.
 Some women find this can be the perfect time to train harder and push through high-intensity workouts and strength training.
 For some, strength training doesn’t only feel better in this phase, it might be even more effective because of the increased estrogen levels.

-Late follicular phase to ovulation
+Exercise during late follicular phase to ovulation

 As estrogen levels peak at the end of the follicular phase, so too can your training performance.
 In this phase, right before ovulation, you may feel perfectly primed to smash your goals and break new training records.
-Interestingly, many find this time is also when appetite can decrease.

 After ovulation, your menstrual cycle hormones fluctuate fast.
 Energy levels and power can drop and you may be feeling heavier because of fluid retention.
 All of a sudden, your body is no longer primed for high-intensity training like it was in the follicular phase.
-Some women find that this is the perfect time to embrace longer, more steady-state training.
-You might like to focus on improving technique and movement efficiency, not pushing for a personal best.
+Some women find this is the perfect time to embrace longer, more steady-state training.
+You might like to focus on improving technique and movement efficiency, rather than pushing for a personal best.
 Parasympathetic activation can also be very advantageous during this phase – so enjoy activities like yoga, meditation and breathwork.

 Kaylah says it's during weeks three and four of her cycle that she usually feels very bloated, tired and lacking motivation.
-"This is when I lift lighter weights and add in workouts like RPM, THE TRIP or LES MILLS STRETCH, or even just walking.
+"This is when I lift lighter weights and add in workouts like RPM, THE TRIP, or LES MILLS STRETCH, or even just walking.
 I choose my workouts depending on how I'm feeling.”